mue/docs/docs/development.md

 * A suitable browser (Only modern versions of Firefox and Chromium-based browsers are supported)

 #### Starting
-1. Clone the repository using ``git clone https://github.com/mue/mue.git``
+1. Clone the repository using ``git clone https://github.com/mue/mue.git --depth 1``
 2. Run ``yarn`` or ``npm i`` to install all needed dependencies
 3. Run ``yarn start`` or ``npm start`` to start the development server
 4. Code your heart out!
 (See the sections below for how to build the extension)